Minimum sample size for binary-outcome prediction models

 Character string naming the performance metric used to assess the sample size; defaults to

 "calibration_slope".
-(Internally mapped to the engine's metric identifiers.)- minimum_acceptable_performance
+(Internally mapped to the engine's metric identifiers.)- target_performance

 Numeric.
-The target threshold \(M^\\*\); the algorithm searches for the smallest \(n\) meeting the chosen criterion with respect to this threshold.
+Minimum acceptable value of the selected performance metric \(M^*\); the algorithm searches for the smallest \(n\) meeting the chosen criterion with respect to this threshold.

 - n_reps_total